-We form mutually beneficial and inclusive partnerships with our contractors, treating them as part of the team.
-We hold them to the same high health, safety and wellbeing standards we expect of our own workforce, and they must demonstrate that they have a strong commitment to health, safety and wellbeing.
+We form mutually beneficial and inclusive partnerships with our contractors, treating them as part of our team.
+We hold them to the same high standards of health, safety and wellbeing we expect of our own workforce, and they must demonstrate that they have a strong commitment to health, safety and wellbeing.
 Assessment of contractor health, safety and wellbeing performance is an important aspect of our procurement strategy.

 Our commitment to health, safety and wellbeing is outlined in our Health and Safety Policy and our Wellbeing Policy.
 We have a dedicated Health, Safety and Environment Board Committee - more information on the Committee is outlined in the commentary under Recommendation 3.5 above.

-You can also find out more about our health and safety risks, performance and management in the Integrated Report.
+More information about our health, safety and environmental performance is in our Integrated Report.

-Principle 7 - Auditors
+Principle 7 Auditors